aws/aws-cdk-rfcs/text/0264-registry-schema-codegen.md

 * What properties are used to hold secrets/passwords/etc (`writeOnlyProperties`).
 * Deprecated properties (`deprecatedProperties`).

-Here are extensions that are now possible that will pose problems for us:
+There are things that customers are now able to specify that will pose problems for us:

 * Anonymous object types (example: see `AWS::Kendra::DataSource`, `DataSourceToIndexFieldMapping`).
   We will need to invent names for these types, which is going to lead to issues